 - The greatest challenge is bringing the cost of this down sufficiently for "clean coal" to compete with nuclear power on the basis of near-zero emissions for base-load power.

-- There is typically about a 20% energy penalty involved in "clean coal" processes.
+- There is typically at least a 20% energy penalty involved in 'clean coal' processes.

 Coal is an extremely important fuel and will remain so.
 Some 23% of primary energy needs are met by coal and 39% of electricity is generated from coal.
 About 70% of world steel production depends on coal feedstock.
 Coal is the world's most abundant and widely distributed fossil fuel source.
 The International Energy Agency (IEA) expects a 43% increase in its use from 2000 to 2020.

 However, burning coal produces almost 14 billion tonnes of carbon dioxide each year which is released to the atmosphere, most of this being from power generation.

 Development of new 'clean coal' technologies is addressing this problem so that the world's enormous resources of coal can be utilised for future generations without contributing to global warming.
 Much of the challenge is in commercialising the technology so that coal use remains economically competitive despite the cost of achieving low, and eventually 'near-zero', emissions.